madbrain/code-editor-parser/README.md

-# code-editor-parser
+# Code Editor Parser

-Online langage parsing using Codemirror as frontend
+Online language parsing using Codemirror as frontend